-If I use the Grammarly keyboard to type the document, it will make suggestions in real-time.
+If I use the Grammarly keyboard to type the document, it will make suggestions in real time.

 My personal take: By providing a mobile keyboard, Grammarly can work with all of your mobile apps, whether on iOS or Android.

-4. Grammarly Provides A Basic Word Processor
+4. Provide a Basic Word Processor

 It seems that many users don’t just use Grammarly to check their writing, they use it to do their writing as well.
 Grammarly’s web and desktop apps offer basic word processing features.
 You need to be connected to the web to use the apps—they don’t have an offline mode at this time.